Advanced search

 Mechanism of action

 Efgartigimod alfa is a human IgG1 antibody fragment engineered for increased affinity to the neonatal Fc Receptor (FcRn).
 Efgartigimod alfa binds to FcRn, resulting in a reduction in the levels of circulating IgG including pathogenic IgG autoantibodies.
-Efgartigimod alfa does not affect the levels of other immunoglobulins (IgA, IgD, IgE or IgM), or those of albumin.
+Efgartigimod alfa does not affect the levels of other immunoglobulins (IgA, IgD, IgE or IgM), and does not reduce those of albumin.

 IgG autoantibodies are the underlying cause of the pathogenesis of MG.
 They impair neuromuscular transmission by binding to acetylcholine receptors (AChR), muscle-specific tyrosine kinase (MuSK) or low-density lipoprotein receptor-related protein 4 (LRP4).